 As an essential pillar of education at Lane, the library serves as an instructional unit, a learning space, and a virtual library.
-The library supports all its students, faculty, staff, and community members at Lane's main campus and its Florence and Cottage Grove outreach centers.
-Online education is supported by the library's e- resources.
+The library supports all its students, faculty, staff, and community members at Lane's main campus and its Florence and Cottage Grove outreach centers, as well as those online.
 Library services and resources support student progression and completion, as well as all of the college's core themes.